edgedock/dcmartin/wan/README.md

   }
 }
 ```
-The `wan` payload will be incomplete until the service completes; subsequent `make check` will return complete; see below:
+The `wan` payload will be incomplete until the service initiates; subsequent `make check` will return complete; see below:
 ```
 {
   "hostname": "8a1dc0372e86-172017000005",